Ginger offers a safe and effective approach to pregnancy symptom management

 In pregnancy, a woman’s immune system is weakened, which means that an expecting mother becomes more susceptible to colds, flus, and foodborne illness.
 Ginger may aid in warding off sickness through its proven antimicrobial properties.

 Women with diabetes or gestational diabetes may notice that it is particularly difficult to manage blood sugar levels while pregnant.
 In studies, type 2 diabetics have demonstrated improved fasting blood glucose and hemoglobin A1c (a measure of blood sugar control) with ginger supplementation.
 Thus, consuming ginger may be a good strategy for expecting mothers to employ, in addition to moderating carbohydrate intake.

 Due to both hormonal and anatomical changes, approximately 50 percent of women become constipated at some point during pregnancy.
 Ginger is thought to have stimulatory effects on the digestive tract, which can prevent or aid in the management of constipation.

 I was fortunate to experience only moderate nausea during my first trimester, and I would make a simple ginger tea by mixing 2 teaspoons Ginger Juice and 1 teaspoon honey in a cup of hot water to soothe stomach upset.
-I also kept both Gin Gins and Bare Uncrystallized Ginger on hand for traveling or a stomach easing quick-fix.
+I also kept both Gin Gins® and Uncrystallised Bare Ginger on hand for traveling or a stomach-easing quick-fix.
 Now that I’m in my second trimester, with more energy and a robust appetite, I’m cooking with ginger, adding Minced Ginger to my vegetables and fish and experimenting with ginger in baking.